Rev. Dr. Phillip Hewett 1925 – 2018

-A Celebration of the Life of the Rev. Dr. Phillip Hewett, Minister Emeritus of the Unitarian Church of Vancouver, will be held at the Unitarian Church of Vancouver, March 23, 2018, beginning at 1:30 pm.
-A reception will follow the service.
+A Celebration of the Life of the Rev. Dr. Phillip Hewett, Minister Emeritus of the Unitarian Church of Vancouver, was held at the Unitarian Church of Vancouver, March 23, 2018.
+A video-recording of the service is available on our youtube channel.

 The Rev. Dr. Phillip Hewett, Minister Emeritus of the Unitarian Church of Vancouver, died Saturday, February 24, 2018.
 He suffered a massive stroke on Tuesday, the 20th and never regained consciousness.
 His children Daphne and Barton attended him in his last days in the hospital.

 Unitarian ministers of the BC Lower Mainland cluster saw him just days before his stroke: he was sound of mind and body, and was so pleased that a commemorative booklet containing tributes and a selection of his sermons had been published and presented to him at the Unitarian Church of Vancouver on the occasion of his 93rd birthday, February 10th.

 Photo credit: Vancouver Courier and Dan Toulgoet